Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Theoretical Justification of Topologies in City-Networks

-This ultimately leads to information loss.
-In the limit as $k \to \infty$, the graph convolution operation collapses all node features to scalar multiples of $\bm{\tilde{u}}_{n}$, the entry of which at node $v$ is $\sqrt{1+\text{degree}(v)}$, resulting in complete loss of the original feature information.
-In other words, the learned representations suffer from \textit{over-smoothing}.
+Via linearization (detailed in Appendix \ref{app:linearization}), as the number of layers tends to infinity, the graph convolution operation collapses all node features to scalar multiples of $\bm{\tilde{u}}_{N}$, resulting in complete loss of the original feature information, that is, the learned representations suffer from \textit{over-smoothing}.